 The relationship between these terms can be complex:

 The Cell Ranger workflow starts with demultiplexing the raw base call (BCL) files for each flowcell directory.
 10x recommends using cellranger mkfastq as described in Generating FASTQs.
-However, it is possible to get compatible FASTQ files other ways, such as by starting with a public dataset which provides them, or using bcl2fastq directly.
-In that case, you would skip mkfastq and begin with cellranger count.
+If you are starting with FASTQ files demultiplexed with bcl2fastq directly, or from a public source such as SRA, skip mkfastq and begin with cellranger count.
 Please see the Specifying Input FASTQs page for specific guidelines on which arguments to use for your scenario.

 The subsequent steps vary depending on how many samples, libraries, and flowcells you have.
 We will describe them in order of increasing complexity:

-This is the most basic case.
-You have a single biological sample, which was prepared into a single library, and then sequenced on a single flowcell.
-Assuming the FASTQs have been generated with cellranger mkfastq, you just need to run cellranger count as described in Single-Library Analysis.
+This is the simplest scenario.
+If you have a single biological sample corresponding to a single library and sequenced on a single flowcell, you would generate FASTQs using cellranger mkfastq, and run cellranger count as described in Single-Library Analysis.

-If you have a library which was sequenced across multiple flowcells (e.g. to increase sequencing saturation), you can pool the reads from both sequencing runs.
-Follow the steps in Specifying Input Fastqs to combine them in a single cellranger count run.
+If you have a library which was sequenced across multiple flowcells (for example to increase sequencing saturation), all of the reads can be combined in a single instance of the cellranger count pipeline.
+This process is described in Specifying Input Fastqs.

-If you prepared multiple libraries from the same sample (technical replicates, for example), then each one should be run through a separate instance of cellranger count.
+Technical Replicates: If you prepared multiple libraries (technical replicates) from the same sample and want to treat them as distinct samples, then each one should be run through a separate instance of cellranger count.
 Once those are completed, you can perform a combined analysis using cellranger aggr, as described in Multi-Library Aggregation.
-(This is illustrated in the figure).
+(See figure above).

-If you prepared multiple libraries from the same sample and want to pool them and analyze the combined data as a single sample, then you will need to use the MRO syntax to treat the multiple libraries as coming from a single sample.
-(This is not illustrated in the figure).
+Pooled Libraries: If you prepared multiple libraries from the same sample and want to pool them and analyze the combined data as a single sample, then you will need to use the MRO syntax to treat the multiple libraries as coming from a single sample.
+(This is not illustrated in the figure above).

-For a full experiment involving multiple biological samples, you must run cellranger count separately for each individual library deriving from each of those samples.
-For instance, if your experiment involves four samples, each having two libraries / replicates, then you will have to run cellranger count eight times.
-Then you can combine them all in a single call to cellranger aggr.
+For an experiment involving multiple biological samples, you must run cellranger count separately for each library.
+For instance, if your experiment involves two samples then you will have to run cellranger count two times.
+Then you can aggregate them with a single instance of cellranger aggr.

 5′ gene expression libraries and V(D)J enriched libraries generated from the same cDNA product must be processed by cellranger count and cellranger vdj respectively.
 Refer to Single Cell V(D)J + 5′ Gene Expression for more information.